 For baseball fans a trip to Fenway Park is a religious pilgrimage.
-But even those who aren't fans will get a thrill at this historic field.
 The Boston Red Sox have played here since 1912.
 The oldest Major League Baseball ballpark is one of the last of its kind, a place where the scoreboard is hand-operated and fans endure uncomfortable seats.

 For much of the ballpark’s history Babe Ruth’s specter loomed large.
 The team won five titles by 1918 but endured an 86-year title drought after trading away the Sultan of Swat.
 The Sox "reversed the curse" in 2004, defeating the rival Yanks in the American League Championship Series after being down 3–0 in the series (an unheard of comeback in baseball) and sweeping the St. Louis Cardinals in the World Series.
-The Red Sox won it all again in 2007, against the Colorado Rockies, and yet again against the Cardinals in 2013, the first time since 1918 that the team cinched the series in its hometown.
+The Red Sox won again in 2007, against the Colorado Rockies, and again against the Cardinals in 2013, the first time since 1918 that the team cinched the series in its hometown and once more in 2018 against the Los Angeles Dodgers.
 The curse is no more.

-Fenway’s most dominant feature is the 37-foot-high "Green Monster," the wall that looms over left field.
+Fenway’s most dominant feature is the 37-foot-high wall that looms over left field.
 It’s just over 300 feet from home plate and in the field of play, so deep fly balls that would have been outs in other parks sometimes become home runs.
-The Monster also stops line drives that would have been over the walls of other stadiums, but runners can often leg these hits out into doubles (since balls are difficult to field after they ricochet off the wall).
+The Monster also stops line drives that would have been over the walls of other stadiums.

 Fans sing "Take Me Out to the Ballgame" during the seventh-inning stretch in every ballpark, but at Fenway they also sing Neil Diamond’s "Sweet Caroline" at the bottom of the eighth.
-If the Sox win, the Standells’ "Dirty Water" blasts over the loudspeakers at the end of the game.
+If the Sox win, the Standells’ "Dirty Water" blasts over the loudspeakers.

 Visit the Nation